-Whether the Withdrawal Threshold is reached will not be known until the AMF publishes the definitive outcome of the Offer, after it has been completed.
-Pursuant to Article 231-9, II. of the AMFGR, if the Withdrawal Threshold is not reached, the Offeror reserves the right, until the AMF publishes the definitive result of the Offer, to renounce to the Offer.
-In the event that the Offeror exercises such right, the Altran Technologies shares tendered in the Offer will be returned to their holders without any interest, indemnification or other payment of any nature whatsoever being due to such holders.
+Whether the Withdrawal Threshold is reached will not be known until the AMF publishes the final outcome of the Offer, after it has been completed.
+Pursuant to Article 231-9, II. of the AMFGR, if the Withdrawal Threshold is not reached, the Offeror has indicated in the Offer Document that it reserves the right, until the AMF publishes the definitive result of the Offer and prior to its reopening, to renounce to the Offer.
+In the event that the Offeror exercises such right, the Altran Technologies shares tendered in the Offer